Vernoxvernax/geizhals-api/bearer_token.md

 You can make of this information what you want, but this hint is already very blatant.

 > [!CAUTION]
-> As you can tell, I've put a little effort into hiding the secret.
+> ~~As you can tell, I've put a little effort into hiding the secret.
 If you plan to create your own repository on the internet, I urge you to either mask *it* in your own way (not just base64 encode/one-way hashing), or to just leave it out entirely.
-I do NOT want shortsighted script-kiddies DDoS-ing Geizhals, nor do I want the team to find *it* and end up locking down their api even more. **Be smart.**
+I do NOT want shortsighted script-kiddies DDoS-ing Geizhals, nor do I want the team to find *it* and end up locking down their api even more. **Be smart.**~~

+Well someone appears to have shamelessly uploaded it on github.

 Here is a small proof-of-concept Geizhals api-library: https://github.com/Vernoxvernax/geizhals-api-rs